Copyright © 2002-2004 by The Web Services-Interoperability Organization (WS-I) and Certain of its Members. All Rights Reserved.

 qualified or unqualified attributes, including zero, appearing on

-the detail element.
+element.
 The namespace of qualified

 attributes can be anything other than "http://schemas.xmlsoap.org/soap/envelope/".